educooper/git-api-interface-reactjs/README.md

 ```

-Thanks very munch [Digital Innovation One](https://web.digitalinnovation.one/) for this great opportunity!
+Thanks very munch to the great dev [Matheus benites](https://github.com/benits) and [Digital Innovation One](https://web.digitalinnovation.one/) for this great opportunity!

 <a href="#top">Back to the Top</a>